rwdalpe/chef-testing-lab/README.md

 `roles`: This directory contains our `server` role, which will apply our `time_wrapper` recipes.
 We'll be writing integration tests against this role.

+`test`: In the top-level `test` directory we will put our [Inspec][5] integration tests.
+It is organized in the standard Test-Kitchen format:
+`test/integration/SUITE_NAME`

+You'll also see several `-attribute.yml` files in this directory.
+Those are Inspec attribute files, and their usage will be explained later in the lab.

 `.kitchen.yml`: This is a configuration file for [Test-Kitchen][3].
 Documentation for kitchen YAML is a bit split up, but key points can be found